GAMESS - Release Notes

 - Set RORB to zero when NROT=0 (#400) (C. Friedl of Johannes Kepler University Linz)

-- Fix $GMS_DIR/tests/sformas/eth-sfcepa.inp (#391) (J. Mato of University of Colorado Denver)
+- Fix $GMSDIR/tests/sformas/eth-sfcepa.inp (#391) (J. Mato of University of Colorado Denver)

 Software related changes: